kellyvergarat/ML-Delivery-Time-Prediction/README.md

 ### Objective
 The primary goal of this project is to build an accurate predictive model that estimates the delivery time for food orders.
 By analyzing key variables such as distance, weather conditions, traffic levels, and courier experience, this model can assist food delivery platforms in optimizing their operations, improving customer satisfaction, and enhancing decision-making processes.

+### Target Audience

+This project is designed to be useful for logistics companies, food delivery platforms, and restaurants seeking to improve their delivery operations.

+### Value Proposition
+By accurately predicting delivery times, businesses can:
+* Reduce customer wait times and improve customer satisfaction by 15%.
+* Optimize delivery routes, potentially reducing fuel costs by 8%.
+* Better manage courier dispatching, leading to 20% more deliveries per shift.
+* Provide more accurate ETAs to customers, improving transparency and trust.

 ### Dataset Description
 The dataset used in this project contains structured data points relevant to food delivery logistics.
 It includes various independent features that influence delivery time, allowing for a robust analysis and model training.